farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 ## Momentum

-A character's `momentum` is a track that represents the _momentum_ of your character.
+A character's `momentum` is a measure that represents the impact of your character on the world.
 The more you interact with the world, and the people that live in it, the more your character gains `charges of momentum`.

 You then consume those charges to boost your action rolls or assist your teammates.

 ![](https://gyazo.com/e0aac9468c6a2a2932e59da933c64e21.png)

-When you are out of momentum, things can go bad pretty quickly since you also it them to resist incoming consequences or harm.
+When you are out of momentum, things can go bad pretty quickly since you also use momentum to resist incoming consequences or harm.

+Characters start with 2 momentum at the beginning of each session.

 ## Stress & Condition